openstack/ironic/doc/source/admin/drivers/irmc.rst

 Configuration
 ~~~~~~~~~~~~~

-The Hardware Inspection Support in the iRMC drivers requires the following
+The Hardware Inspection Support in the iRMC driver requires the following
 configuration:

 * It is necessary to set ironic configuration with ``gpu_ids`` option